kanata-05/in-the-works/README.md

 # in-the-works
 Projects of mine that are in the works.
-(Later shifted to a repository of their own)
+(Later shifted to a repository of their own) Also containing a list of projects that I have in mind.

 ## polyglot
   A program which can run in multiple languages without any errors